stran9er/c_sharp/README.md

 # c_sharp
- - Some basic C# code for beginners.
+ - Some basic C# code for beginners/educational purposes.
  - These examples will cover basic:
    - arithmetic operations
    - conditional statements